 Penny believes Australian Labor’s central values are to strive for a fair society, to promote a growing economy, and to build a better future for the nation.
 Her policy interests include economics, environmental issues, gender equality, and international relations.
 She speaks out against prejudice and campaigns for equality for women, LGBTI rights and a multicultural Australia.

 As a proud representative of South Australia in the federal Parliament she has advocated for her State’s interests, including safeguarding the future sustainability of the Murray River and advancing the State’s economy.
-Penny lives in Adelaide with her partner and their daughter.
+Penny lives in Adelaide with her partner and their daughters.
 In her spare time she enjoys cooking, shopping for fresh produce at Adelaide’s farmers’ markets and, from time to time, enjoying one of South Australia’s great wines.